vseryakov/backendjs/README.md

 More details are in the documentation or `doc.html`

-# Design considerations

-While creating Backendjs there were many questions and issues to be considered, some I was able to implement, some still not.
-Below are the thoughts that might be useful when designing, developing or choosing the API platform:

-- purpose of the API:
-  - to expose some parts of the existing system to external apps, users...
-  - to make it the only way to access services
-  - to complement another system
-- scalability considerations:
-  - unlimited/uncontrolled access like mobile, web, more users the better
-  - enterprise level, controlled growth
-  - not to be horizontally scalable, just vertically
-- security:
-  - support authentication, users, accounts, profiles...
-  - just for robots, limited by api key only
-  - signed requests only
-  - support all access, web, mobile, desktop
-  - user access controls, how to distinguish users, grant access to only parts of the API
-  - ability to run custom/specific filters during processing API requests, independently and ability to extend the app without rewriting/rebuilding the whole system
-  - third party authentication, OAUTH, user mapping
-- platform/framework:
-  - one for all, same language/SDK/framework to cover all aspects
-  - multiple languages/frameworks for different tasks, then how to integrate, how to communicate, share code
-  - availability of the third party modules, libraries
-  - support, forums, docs, how easy to learn for new developers
-  - modularity, ability to develop by multiple developers, teams
-  - flexibility in extending, how simple/easy to add custom stuff
-  - maintenance, support,how easy to scale, change, replace parts
-- database layer:
-  - one central database for everything
-  - multiple database for different parts of the system according to scalability/other requirements
-  - switch databases behind the scene in order to scale, adding to features, easier to maintain
-  - caching, needs to be independent from other parts and easily enabled/disabled for different components preferably via config
-  - to have or not ORM
-- process management, easy to deploy, monitor
-- logging, metrics, profiling
-- agnostic to the frontends or to be included with some kind of MVC/server based tools
-- ability to support simple Web development for simple web pages without installing/supporting general purpose tools like Apache/PHP/nginx

 # API endpoints provided by the backend

 All API endpoints are optional and can be disabled or replaced easily.
 By default the naming convention is: